-With a focus on TDD and pair programming, at Pivotal I work primarily in Kotlin, Spring Boot, and Cloud Foundry to build and deploy products that help internal team members with their day-to-day work.
-I've also helped with the R&D phase for new products in order to determine the right technical solutions.
+With a focus on TDD and pair programming, at Pivotal I worked primarily in Kotlin, Spring Boot, and Cloud Foundry to build and deploy products that helped internal team members with their day-to-day work.
+I also helped with the R&D phase for new products in order to determine the right technical solutions.

 At Nascent I built isomorphic web applications using React, Redux, Node, and Express.
 I also used CI/CD services to manage deployments.
 In addition to growing and sharpening my skills as a full stack developer, I worked with leadership and clients to assess and explore upcoming features and projects and helped mentor my teammates.

 With a desire to create unique work, Blunt was created.
 Like most (all) startup companies, I wore many hats on a very small team!
 To name the keys ones, I was the developer, project manager, and point of contact for clients.
 One highlight of what I was responsible for was learning how to research the best architectural solutions for projects.
 I handed Blunt fully over to my partner a little under a year after starting it so I could focus more fully on my full-time role.